Starcounter/Starcounter.Linq/README.md

     ...
     */

-    // this method is called quite frequently so we should use compiled queries public void RefreshData()
+    // this method is often called, so we should use compiled queries public void RefreshData()
     {
         this.SurfaceGroups.Data = SurfaceGroupsQuery();